ItWozNotMe/itwoznotme.github.io/_posts/2022-05-26-Pickle-Rick.md

 http://10.10.51.201/robots.txt contained 'Wubbalubbadubdub' which could be used alongside the username 'R1ckRul3s'.

-I attempted to login to the SSH server on port 22 using these credentails, but was denied, meaning more enumeration on the webserver is needed.
+I attempted to log in to the SSH server on port 22 using these credentials but was denied, meaning more enumeration on the webserver is needed.

 ![image](https://user-images.githubusercontent.com/74746341/170710724-cefd75c4-1a1d-4a72-b99e-278188a34739.png)

-A gobuster scan quickly revealed /assets, visting http://10.10.51.201/assets/ reveals a number of files.
+A gobuster scan quickly revealed /assets, visiting http://10.10.51.201/assets/ reveals a number of files.

 ![image](https://user-images.githubusercontent.com/74746341/170710836-362088a1-680b-4214-8c14-b96bcbcca943.png)

-This credentials can be used on a login page at http://10.10.51.201/login.php
+These credentials can be used on a login page at http://10.10.51.201/login.php

 ![image](https://user-images.githubusercontent.com/74746341/170711587-c8477ba7-0a99-450f-8a68-cd93dc0a0341.png)

-The credentials allow for succesful authentication and redirect to http://10.10.51.201/portal.php, on this page is an input box that allows for the exection of commands.
+The credentials allow for successful authentication and redirect to http://10.10.51.201/portal.php, on this page is an input box that allows for the execution of commands.

 ![image](https://user-images.githubusercontent.com/74746341/170711792-eb0187c0-297c-4263-be70-24d25dbd239a.png)